 No. It takes a certain force to move the hand guard forward.
-If your hand only lightly touches the front guard or slips over it, the force may not be enough to trigger the chain brake.
+If your hand only lightly touches the front guard or slips over it, the force may not be enough to trigger the chain brake

 You should also maintain a firm grip of the chain saw handles while working.
+Make sure that your thumb and fingers encircle the handle.
 If you do and experience a kickback, your hand may never leave the front handle and will not activate the chain brake, or the chain brake will only activate after the saw has swung around a considerable distance.
 In such instances, the chain brake might not have enough time to stop the saw chain before it touches you.